A look at 2020’s biggest Google search trends — and what they can tell us about 2021

 No surprise here: Throughout 2020, millions of people asked Google about the coronavirus.
 They wanted up-to-date news, info about symptoms, and the latest stats for their area.

 Between the pandemic and the year’s U.S. presidential election, accuracy became a top priority.
 Along with social media sites like Twitter (which added disclaimers to certain tweets to combat misinformation), Google implemented guidelines and standards to ensure that the information it served people on the search engine results page (SERP) was trustworthy and credible.

 Whether or not it’s explicitly stated in your marketing plan, now is a great time to make sure everyone on your team is committed to Google’s E-A-T page quality rating guidelines.
 This acronym stands for expertise, authority, and trustworthiness.

 You can do this through actions like adding bylines and author photos to your content and only externally linking to other credible websites.

 People still gravitate to good storytelling

 We’ve mentioned before that, from content to campaigns, storytelling is key to successful digital marketing.
-And what’s a better story than the one that ends with a hero saving the day?
+And what’s a better story than the one focused on heroes?